riefkyiqbalm/AC_Monitoring_System/README.md

 ```
 client.setServer("Broker_Address", "PORT that you use");
 ```
-In this project based on the mousquitto (documentation) we use the 1883 port.
+In this project based on the mousquitto [information](https://test.mosquitto.org/) we use the 1883 port.
-- To send your data to MQTT server you can use this code below
+- To send your data to MQTT server you can use this code below.
 ```
 client.publish("Topic that you want use", "Dataset it mustbe in array data structure");
 ```
 You can use this format value to change your data structure to array and data tipe will be change from float to the string.
-For more information you can visit this website (documentation)
+For more information you can visit this website [documentation](https://www.programmingelectronics.com/dtostrf/).
 ```
 dtostrf ("Float variabel_name that contain you data","How many digit your data","The precision your data","Array Name");
 ```